cashsun/hanabi/README.md

 # hanabi-cli

 > A command line AI chat interface to any LLM model, with files & MCP support.
-Use it as your copilot alternative or any other use case.
+Use it as your claude/copilot alternative or any other use cases.

 ![Chat demo](screenshots/Screenshot.png)